apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

 ---
 title: Advanced CLI
+description: How to use the advanced features of ops command line
+weight: 10
+draft: false
 ---

-# OpenServerless CLI
+## OpenServerless Cli

 OpenServerless offers a powerful command line interface named `ops` which extends and embeds the OpenWhisk `wsk`.

-Download instructions are available [here](/installation/download).
+Download instructions are available [here](/docs/installation/download/).

 Let's see some advanced uses of `ops`.